IPFS Cluster Overview

 IPFS Cluster is a software to orchestrate IPFS daemons running on different hosts.

 An IPFS Cluster is formed by a number of Peers, each of them associated to one IPFS daemon.
 The peers share a pinset (also known as shared state) which lists the CIDs which are cluster-pinned and their properties (allocations, replication factor etc.).

-Cluster peers communicate using libp2p, similarly to IPFS, but separately from it.
+Cluster peers communicate using libp2p (cluster swarm), similarly to IPFS, but separately from it.
 Thus, every cluster peer needs its own Private Key (different from the one used by the IPFS daemon) and has its own Peer ID.
 All peers share an additional secret key which ensures they can only communicate with known parties.

 The latest stable release of IPFS Cluster includes the following features: